pellcorp/creality-wiki/docs/faq.md

 If you want to use bed warp stabilisation but not keep the heater on at end, you can change the `start_end.cfg` `_START_END_PARAMS` `variable_end_print_keep_bed_heated` to `False`!

+For some probes like the eddy (so for `btteddy` or `eddyng`) sitting just above the heated bed for an extended period of time can cause it to be excessively heated, there is a `start_end.cfg` property `variable_start_print_bed_heating_move_bed_distance` which can be set to something like `100` to position the toolhead much further away from the bed while the bed heats, the default value of 20mm might not be sufficient for your use case.

 ## How do I use my cartographer for input shaping?